GRM-VisualVault/php-rest-client-library/README.md

 NOTE:

 .
-If you will be using this application as a library to make requests in your own application, do not include requests.php in your application or simply commment out the page.
-But please do use requests.php as a reference for how to properly call each method, instatiate each class, and how to successfully pass in the parameters needed for each method.

-.
 If you will be using this application to make requests not in your own application then head to the requests.php page.
 A class has been instantiated for each endpoint already.
 Under the instantiation you may call the methods needed for your request.
 Examples on the requests.php page will show you how to properly execute a request for each method.

+.
+If you will be using this application as a library to make requests in your own application, DO NOT include requests.php in your own application.
+But please DO USE requests.php as a reference for how to properly instantiate each class, call each method, and how to successfully pass in the parameters needed for each method in your own application.
+You will need to instantiate each class (i.e. create an object) for each endpoint you would like to use in your application.
+Then you may use 'objectName->methodName(param);' to make a request in your application.
+You will also need to place require_once 'pathTo/filename.php' on each page using a method from the library.
+Currently all the methods lie in php files in the endpoints folder.

 .
 For more information on any of the endpoints, datatypes, or anything referring to the REST API please refer to the HTTP API section at http://developer.visualvault.com/ where each endpoint and there parameters are covered in great detail.